Retail Therapy

 Retail therapy is the practice of using shopping to cope with emotional distress and can be detrimental to your mental health and financial well-being if not controlled.
-Although spending money can give an individual a release of dopamine and positive emotions in the moment, it can often cause undesirable long-term effects, like financial insecurity, debt, relationship challenges, or poor credit, among other challenges.
+Although the benefits of retail therapy can include giving an individual a release of dopamine and positive emotions in the moment, retail therapy can often cause undesirable long-term effects, like financial insecurity, debt, relationship challenges, or poor credit, among other challenges.

 If you're experiencing the urge to partake in retail therapy or feel you may struggle with compulsive shopping or spending, you may benefit from speaking to a mental health professional for support.